JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Sets the cell margin of a row.

 ```
-FUNCTION CTextRow.SetCellMargin (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetCellMargin (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |